 39.02.1 Contractor acknowledges that City is legally obligated to comply with the California Public Records Act ("CPRA").
 City acknowledges that Contractor may consider certain records, reports, or information contained therein, ("Records") which Contractor is required to provide to City under this AGREEMENT, to be of a proprietary or confidential nature.
 In such instances, Contractor will inform City in writing of which records are considered propriety or confidential and shall identify the statutory exceptions to disclosure provided under the CPRA that legally permit non-disclosure of the Records.
 At such time as City receives a request for records under the CPRA or Federal Freedom of Information Act ("FOIA") or a subpoena or other court order requesting disclosure of the Records, City will notify Contractor of the request, subpoena or order and of City's obligation and intent to provide a response within ten (10) calendar days.
 Contractor shall within five (5) calendar days either: (i) consent in writing to the disclosure of the Records; or (ii) seek and obtain, at Contractor's sole cost and expense, the order of a court of competent jurisdiction staying or enjoining the disclosure of the Records.
-If Contractor fails to timely respond, then City may proceed to disclosure of the Records.
+If Contractor fails to timely respond, then City may proceed to disclose the Records in which event Contractor agrees waives and releases City of any liability for the disclosure of the Records.